Greenhouse Gases

 Today there is an urgent need to reduce GHG emissions and mitigate the impact of climate change, so industrial development must be rethought, carefully managing production processes.

 For this there is a measure that quantifies the impact of activities or processes in which GHGs are emitted, expressing emissions in terms of CO2 equivalents.
-This represents the Global Warming Potential (GWP), which makes it possible to compare the impacts of different gases on global warming .
+This represents the Global Warming Potential (GWP), which makes it possible to compare the impacts of different gases on global warming.

 This is how 1 ton of carbon dioxide (CO2) over a period of time, usually 100 years, is the benchmark for measuring the impact of other gases.
-The higher the GWP, the more a gas contributes to global warming over that period.

 Along these lines, methane (CH4) has a GWP of 27-30 in 100 years, nitrous oxide (N2O) has a GWP 273 times higher than CO2 in 100 years, and its atmospheric lifetime is more than 100 years.
-The gases with the highest GWP are chlorofluorocarbons (CFCs), hydrofluorocarbons (HFCs), hydrochlorofluorocarbons (HCFCs), perfluorocarbons (PFCs) and sulfur hexafluoride (SF6).

 In this sense, SIGEA Software helps to make this calculation of GHG emissions through automated data processing.
 This information is necessary to make decisions about reducing emissions in the different processes, which are segmented by type of scope.